eviofragoso/restaurant_api/step_guide.md

-30 - [lvl3] Added price to the menu menu item association 31 - [lvl3] Added endpoint checks for file existence and format 32 - [lvl3] Changed validations to adapt to json data
+30 - [lvl3] Added price to the menu menu item association 31 - [lvl3] Added endpoint checks for file existence and format 32 - [lvl3] Changed validations to adapt to json data 33 - [lvl3] Decided to go with a transaction block over all persistence in the import service, so it doesn't save partial data.
+It seems better for the user to fix the json structure than trying to import later fragments of data that weren't formatted correctly.
+34 - [lvl3] Moved menu_item name validation to restaurant scope only, so different restaurants can sell the same menu item 35 - [lvl3] Added dependent destruction for associations 36 - [lvl3] Added validation so the menu item is only associated once to a menu